Setup

 Note

 Previously, this guide recommended placing the binary in $HOME/.local/bin/.
 If you install the latest binary somewhere else, make sure to clean up old versions.
-You can find the binary in use by calling which walrus.
+You can find the binary in use by calling which walrus and its version through walrus -V.

 Once this is done, you should be able to simply type walrus in your terminal.
 For example you can get usage instructions (see the next chapter for further details):